seliger/tippe4hcomp/content/resource/computer-project/index.md

 projects: []
 ---

-**NOTE:** The 2020 handbook does not have a complete version of the Computer Project description.
+**NOTE:** The 2020 handbook does not have a complete version of the Computer Project requirements.
 This web page contains the full and offical description.
-It should be consider the authoritative source for the 2020 4-H seasion in Tippecanoe County.
+It should be considered the authoritative source for the 2020 4-H season in Tippecanoe County.

 ##### Computer Project Exhibit Requirements {style=text-align:center}